xiaohan2012/xiaohan2012.github.io/_pages/about.md

 ---

 <div class="lead pretty-links">
 My name is Han Xiao.
-I currently work as a Data Scientist at Unity Technologies.
+I am a data scientist at [Upright](https://www.uprightproject.com/).
+Before that, I was at [Unity Ads](https://unity.com/products/unity-ads) between 2022 and 2024..

-Before that, I was a postdoc researcher at Aalto University in Finland between 2021 and 2022, working on interpretable machine learning.
+In addition, I was a postdoc researcher at Aalto University in Finland between 2021 and 2022, working on interpretable machine learning.

 I obtained my PhD degree from Aalto University in 2020 autumn.
 My supervisor was [Aris Gionis](https://www.kth.se/profile/argioni).
 We worked on approximation algorithms with their applications in misinformation, online polarization, and fairness ([thesis link](https://aaltodoc.aalto.fi/handle/123456789/46243))